phartenfeller/hartenfeller.dev/README.md

 My personal portfolio and blog.

-To run locally, `yarn insall`, then `yarn dev`, then open https://localhost:8000.
+To run locally execute `yarn insall` and afterwards `yarn start`.
+The page now runs on https://localhost:8000.

 For the blogposts I use the headless cms [strapi](https://strapi.io/), have a look at the `.env.example` file.